Kelli Sartin murder trial witness: “I regret (it) to this day” - Port Arthur News

 “I immediately tried to find a way to do a wellness check on Charles,” Heid said.

 When Charlene Deslette could not get into the house, they called Eldridge.
-And while Sartin did not hear a moan, she did hear the distinct barking of a dog inside the house — a sound one witness said remained prominent from the back of the house.
+And while Heid did not hear a moan, she did hear the distinct barking of a dog inside the house — a sound one witness said remained prominent from the back of the house.

 During this time, Heid said, the accompanying officer was uncooperative.